 Uber And HERO Campaign To Be Used By New Jersey Bar Owners To Prevent Drunk Driving

 This holiday season, Bar and tavern owners all across New Jersey are going to launch a major initiative to cope with driving under the influence of alcohol.

-The NJLBA bars and taverns that will be providing the service of free ride throughout the Garden State will offer free soft drinks and other advantages to designated drivers who sign up for membership cards with the non-profit HERO Campaign online or at special HERO Night NJLBA events.
+The NJLBA bars and taverns that will be providing the service of a free rides throughout the Garden State will offer free soft drinks and other advantages to designated drivers who sign up for membership cards with the non-profit HERO Campaign online or at special HERO Night NJLBA events.